nbarikipoulos/poppy-robot-core/doc/api.md

 <a name="module_poppy-robot-core..RawMotorRequest+set"></a>

 #### extMotorRequest.set(registerName, data) ⇒ <code>Promise.&lt;null&gt;</code>
-Set a register of the motor with a given value.
+Set a register of the motor to a given value.

 **Kind**: instance method of [<code>ExtMotorRequest</code>](#module_poppy-robot-core..ExtMotorRequest)